slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

 ---

 For that problem we need to define a new data type for linked list.
-For example, it may looks like the following.
+For example, it may look like the following.

 ```python
 from typing import Any, NoReturn, Optional